rdubois-crypto/cylib/README.md

 ### Crazy Ideas
 - wrap the Ethereum ASM in one of the wrapper to generate Ethereum EVM code without further development effort.
-- enable ciphering to host in the memory unit to extend a device implementation to host memory (no further application data space limitation in Nano)
+- enable ciphering to host in the memory unit to extend a device allocable memory to host memory (no further application data space limitation in Nano)
 - do the same with executable code (no limitation of the size of executable code)